 In patients in with resectable colorectal cancer, the suPAR level is lower than in patients with unresectable disease receiving palliative treatment3,4.
 Furthermore, suPAR might help to guide preoperative treatment decisions regarding patients’ outcome and to identify patients particularly susceptible to acute kidney injury16.

 In women with cervical cancer, the suPAR level decreases significantly following surgery6.

-In patients with acute leukemia, the suPAR plasma level correlates with the number of circulating tumor cells, and following treatment with chemotherapy, the suPAR level decreases to a normal level in parallel with a reduction in the number of tumor cells1.
+It was observed that in patients with acute leukemia, the suPAR plasma level correlates with the number of circulating tumor cells, and following treatment with chemotherapy, the suPAR level decreases to a normal level in parallel with a reduction in the number of tumor cells1.

 In patients without known cancer but with serious nonspecific symptoms and signs of cancer referred to a diagnostic outpatient clinic for an accelerated cancer diagnostic program, elevated suPAR levels were significantly associated with newly diagnosed cancer during follow-up15.
 Thus, a high suPAR level is associated with increased risk of finding cancer patients15.
 In cancer patients, elevated suPAR levels are associated with a poor prognosis and a shorter survival4,10–12.